iAvoe/Az900-Module-1-2-Review/README.md

 #### What Azure feature replicates resources across regions that are at least 300 miles away from each other?
 - Region Pairs

+#### Which Azure component allows you to replicate resources across a geography to ensure business continuity during a natural disaster at the primary site?
+- Region Pairs

 #### ________ in Azure enables you to deploy Azure resources close to the users.
 - Geo-distribution